Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Neural-PI Control for Distributed Optimal Resource Allocation

 \begin{assumption}[Scaled-cost gradient functions] The function $C_i(\cdot):\real\mapsto \real$ is strictly convex and continuously differentiable for all $i\in\mathcal{V}$.
 Moreover, there exists a function $C_\mathrm{o}(\cdot):\real\mapsto \real$ and a group of positive scaling factors $\bm{c}:=\left(c_i, i \in \mathcal{V} \right)$ such that $\nabla C_i(\cdot)=\nabla C_\mathrm{o}(c_i \cdot), \forall i\in\mathcal{V}\,$. \end{assumption}

-Some examples satisfying Assumption~\ref{ass: cost-grad-scale} are: 1) \emph{power functions with positive even integer powers:} $C_i(w_i)= \frac{c_i}{p} w_i^p+b_i$ where $c_i>0$ and $p$ is an even integer (this includes quadratics) 2) \emph{functions that are identical up to constants:} $C_i(w_i)= C_\mathrm{o}(w_i)+b_i$ (e.g., power generators of the same type).
+Some examples satisfying Assumption~\ref{ass: cost-grad-scale} are 1) \emph{polynomials of the form: } $C_i(w_i)= \frac{c_i}{p} w_i^p+b_i$ where $c_i>0$ and $p$ is an even integer (this includes quadratics).
+2) \emph{functions that are identical up to constants:} $C_i(w_i)= C_\mathrm{o}(w_i)+b_i$ (e.g., power generators of the same type but with different startup costs).

-\subsection{Structured Controller Design}
+\subsection{Structured controller design}

-We model communication within the networked system as a connected graph $\tilde{\mathcal{G}} =(\mathcal{V},\tilde{\mathcal{E}} )$ with an incidence matrix $\tilde{\bm{E}}$.
+We aim to design the control law such that the control effort reaches the solution of the optimal resource allocation problem~\eqref{eq: allocation_optimization} at the steady state, which can be equivalently realized through identical marginal cost at the steady state by Lemma~\ref{lem: Equivalent_opf}.
+Hence, we design the mechanism such that neighbouring nodes communicate their marginal cost and reach the consensus at the steady state.
+We model communication network within the physical networked system as a connected graph $\tilde{\mathcal{G}} =(\mathcal{V},\tilde{\mathcal{E}} )$ with an incidence matrix $\tilde{\bm{E}}$.
 By adding the communication loop into the integral variable $\bm{s}$, the integral control term $\bm{r}(\bm{s})$ can respond to the difference of marginal costs.
 The edges in $\tilde{\mathcal{E}}$ are not necessarily the same as $\mathcal{E}$ and we use $\tilde{}$ to denote all variables belonging to the edges in the communication graph.
 The communication network associated with nodes of the physical network is designed as follows

 with state $s_i\in \real$, input $q_i\in\real$, output $o_i\in\real$ for the nodes, and input $\tilde{\zeta}_{l}\in\real$, output $\tilde{\mu}_{l}\in\real$ for the edges.
 Note that the edges are designed as a memoryless system without states.
 Compactly, we have the closed-loop dynamics for the communication graph represented by $\dot{\bm{s}}=-(\bm{y}-\Bar{y}\mathbbold{1}_n)-\hat{\bm{c}} \tilde{\bm{E}} \bm{\phi}\left(\tilde{\bm{E}}^\top\nabla \bm{C}(\bm{r}(\bm{s}))\right)$, where $\hat{\bm{c}}=\operatorname{diag}(c_1,\cdots,c_n).$ Then, the control law is designed as follows.